Do medical bills affect your credit?

 When medical debt ends up in collections, it could hurt your credit scores.
 And if you use a credit card to pay your medical bills, there could be an impact as well.

-- Medical providers typically don’t report to credit bureaus.
-But they might turn unpaid medical debt over to collection agencies, and this could affect credit scores.
+- Medical providers might turn unpaid medical debt over to collection agencies, and that could affect credit scores.

-- Starting in January 2023, VantageScore® 3.0 and 4.0 models will no longer consider medical collections for credit score calculations.
+- VantageScore® says its 3.0 and 4.0 credit-scoring models do not consider medical collections as part of credit-scoring calculations.

 Medical bills can potentially affect your credit, depending on how and when you pay them.
 The most direct way is when you don’t pay the bill for a period of time and your health care provider turns the account over to a collection agency.
 If that happens, it will affect your credit scores, although it may take a year for it to appear on your credit reports.